 H&R Block is a tax advisory service specializing in expats taxes.
 Their team of experts can help Americans living in Germany with their US tax return.
 If you need to file your US tax return, make the process easier by getting in touch with the professionals at H&R Block.

 The income tax system in Germany

-Employed workers in Germany are subject to a payroll tax, and therefore don’t need to submit a tax return – but many people still do in the hope of receiving a refund.
+Employed workers in Germany are subject to a payroll tax, and therefore don’t need to submit an income tax return (Einkommensteuererklärung) – but many people still do in the hope of receiving a refund.